Jihanger-997/utopian_orbit_blog/_posts/2021-08-09-Welcome-To-Utopian-Orbit.markdown

 Hello, you can call me 'Jihanger', but I also go by the handle 'Psych8tic'.
 The number 8 is something that caught my attention during my delusions when I realized I had to create Utopian Orbit, if flipped sideways, it means infinity, and seen from a broader perspective, everything is infinite.

-Mothership 8's missionary is looking for the Twenty-Fours.
-We're here to help.
+I'm looking for the other 23.
+I'm 8.

 Who is Jihanger/Psych8tic?